darrenjs/wampcc/README.md

 **Establishing a WAMP session**

 Before a WAMP session can be established, a `tcp_socket` has to be created and connected to a WAMP router / dealer server.

-Once the connected socket is available, a `wamp_session` object is constructed and an attempt is made to logon to a realm.
+After the socket is successfully connected it is used to construct a `wamp_session`.
+Next the login sequence is initiated to establish he logical WAMP session.

-All *wampcc* objects make use of a shared `kernel` object, which provides the internal threads and socket IO.
+All *wampcc* objects make use of a shared `kernel` object, which provides threads for event handling and socket IO.

 ```c++
 /* Create the wampcc kernel. */